unidev-polydata/polydata-insights/README.md

 | x  | cat1  | 1  |  18.02.2017 |  {}  |
 | x  |  cat2  | 5  | 22.02.2017  | {}  |

+## Example queries

+ - get top keys by value in time range
+ - get top keys by count in time range
+ - get values for key in time range : 5 start = > 1, 1 star = 10
+ - get average for key in time range

 License
 =======